jeanlazarou/calco/README.md

 A spreadsheet contains one or more sheets.

-A sheet contain cells (viewed as rows and columns).
+A sheet contains cells (viewed as rows and columns).

 A cell can contain: